Skip to main content

 • Temperature: As pets, seahorses are known to be finicky and require particular conditions to thrive in.
 Among these is the temperature of their water, which must be kept between 70 and 74 degrees Fahrenheit — somewhat colder than most other fish prefer.

-• Maintenance: You must switch out all the water in the aquarium every week or so, at least for the first few months after it has been set up.
+• Maintenance: You will have to do a partial water change every week or so, at least for the first few months after it has been set up.
 To switch out saltwater, you must make your own saltwater or sterilize “wild” seawater with a UV light.
 Saltwater aquariums also require special filters, daily pH testing, and regular algae scrubbing.
 Again, seahorses have even stricter water condition requirements than your average fish, including a particular water flow rate.

 Purple seahorse swimming